symphonycms/markdown/README.markdown

 ## Change Log

+**Version 1.12**
+- Bugfix to correctly use Markdown Extra parser when required instead of vanilla Markdown.

 **Version 1.11**
 - Added back the "Markdown Extra" and "Markdown Extra with SmartyPants" formatters.
 The "Markdown with HTML Purifier" does not use the Extra or SmartyPants libraries.